Central Coast (New South Wales): Sport

 Several attempts have been made to have teams enter other national competitions.
 The most notable of these was the attempt to enter the Central Coast Bears as the 16th team into the NRL.
 This attempt was financed by a consortium led by John Singleton, but the Gold Coast Titans were ultimately successful.
-The Northern Eagles, a merger of NRL clubs Manly-Warringah and North Sydney began their tenure playing half of their games at Gosford; however, within three years the team was solely playing back at Brookvale.
+The Northern Eagles, a merger of NRL clubs Manly Sea Eagles and North Sydney Bears began their tenure playing half of their games at Gosford; however, within three years the team was solely playing back at Brookvale.
 South Sydney were also unsuccessfully approached to play out of Gosford, despite the few games that are played on the Central Coast attracting large crowds.
 The Central Coast Storm rugby league team play in a number of NSWRL lower grade competitions, and the Central Coast Waves rugby union team plays in the Shute Shield.
 The Central Coast Rays rugby union club who competed in the ill-fated Australian Rugby Championship's only season late in 2007, called Central Coast Stadium home.

 The Central Coast has numerous sporting ovals, golf courses, skate parks, tennis courts and swimming pools that are open to the public and one target shooting facility.
 Attempts are underway to build a series of bicycle paths.
 A velodrome is also open to the public at West Gosford.
 National parks on the Central Coast have a large range of walking paths and mountain bike trails.
 Water sports like sailing, rowing and water skiing are popular activities on the Central Coast lakes.
 Attempts are being made to attract pro golf tournaments to Magenta Shores (a new resort north of The Entrance).
 In 2011, the frigate HMAS Adelaide was scuttled off North Avoca Beach as an artificial reef.

 Infrastructure

 Health

-The Central Coast has two large public hospitals with Emergency departments.
-Gosford Hospital is the largest with 460 beds, Wyong Hospital is located at Hamlyn Terrace and has 274 beds.
+The Central Coast has two large public hospitals with emergency departments.
+The Gosford Hospital is the largest hospital in the region that is located near the Gosford CBD with 460 beds, Wyong Hospital is the second largest hospital of the Central Coast which has 274 beds, it is located at Hamlyn Terrace that is approximately 8 km north of the Wyong town centre, along the Pacific Highway with 274 beds.
 Additionally, there is a small public hospital in Woy Woy and a Health Care Centre at Long Jetty.
 The largest private hospital on the Central Coast is Gosford Private Hospital located at North Gosford.
 Brisbane Waters Private in Woy Woy, Tuggerah Lakes Private at Kanwal and Berkeley Vale Private are also major healthcare providers.
 The region has 21 aged care facilities.
 New South Wales Ambulance has seven ambulance stations on the Central Coast located at Bateau Bay, Doyalson, Ettalong, Point Clare, Terrigal, Toukley and Wyong.